learn-co-curriculum/curriculum-guide-for-contractors/style-guidelines.md

 * discussing an integer value from your code?
 Put the digit `10` in a code snippet.
 * discussing an abstract count that's relevant to your code?
 Do both, by presenting it as ten (10) or ten (`10`).

-### Invoke vs. Evoke

-Use the former.
-Avi uses "evoke" a lot but does so incorrectly.
-While some lexicons present definitions of this pair that overlap, "invoke" is the correct industry term when discussing methods.

 ### *exampla gratia* (e.g.) vs. *id est* (i.e.), vs. *et cetera* (etc.)